shchopraUCSD/ECE260B_Project/single_core/notes.md

 - the normalization step shifts the sum (denomiantor) to the right by 7 bits. since this could cause a potential division by 0, *1 was added to the denominator* for stability
 - note that in numerator also, absolute value is used, in both RTL and TB, as per the canvas discussion.
 - did two synth runs - with and without SRAM.
 The with SRAM run is what we will use for reporting synth power, area, timing
+- *typical* libraries are being used for all synthesis runs
+- there is only one verilog fileset (in the rtl/ subdirectory) but for PNR, the gate-level netlist from synthesis is *copied* to the pnr's netlist/ subdirectory

 ## Dual Core
 - in dual core, use a req/ack interface for the individual sums. whoever is doing dual core RTL/TB needs to decide how the data movement happens